-rmdir filesystem://directory-url ...
+rmdir filesystem:/directory-url ...

-filesystem: Alias for a flash file system.
+Syntax Description filesystem: Alias for a flash file system.
 Use flash: for the system board flash device.
 Idirectory-url Path (directory) and name of the empty directories to remove.
 Separate each directory name with a space.

-Directory names are case sensitive and limited to 45 characters between the slashes (/); the name cannot contain control characters, spaces, deletes, slashes, quotes, semicolons, or colons.
+Command Modes Bootloader Command History Release Modification 12.2(25)SEE This command was introduced.
+Usage Guidelines Directory names are case sensitive and limited to 45 characters between the slashes (/); the name cannot contain control characters, spaces, deletes, slashes, quotes, semicolons, or colons.
 Before removing a directory, you must first delete all the files in the directory.

-The switch prompts you for confirmation before deleting each directory.

-This example shows how to remove a directory:

-switch: rmdir flash:Test

-You can verify that the directory was deleted by entering the dir filesystem: bootloader command.

-Command Description dir Displays a list of files and directories on the specified file system. mkdir Creates one or more new directories on the specified file system.
+Examples pts you for confirmation before deleting each directory. ows how to remove a directory: at the directory was deleted by entering the dir filesystem : bootloader command.
+Related Commands Command Description dir Displays a list of files and directories on the specified file system. mkdir Creates one or more new directories on the specified file system.